T41K1/T41K1/README.md

-- 👋 Hi, I’m @T41K1
+- 👋 Hi, I’m Taiki Metoki🇯🇵
-- 👀 I’m interested in LLM, GNN, AI Drug Discovery
+- 👀 I’m interested in LLM, GNN, and AI Drug Discovery, in silico discovery...etc
-- 🌱 I’m currently learning LLM
+- 🌱 I’m currently learning LLM, protein LM, and DNA LM.
-- I want to be a Master in Kaggle⭐️
+- I want to be a Master in Kaggle⭐🥇🥈🥉

 <!---
 T41K1/T41K1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.